 Click “Publish.”

-Visit your website and perform some actions and complete a test purchase.
+Visit your website, interact with it as a user would, and complete a test purchase.

-Check the “GTM Preview Mode” to confirm that the Purchase Trigger fires the custom tag correctly after a purchase.
+Open "GTM Preview Mode" to confirm that the Purchase Trigger correctly fires the custom tag after a purchase.

 Troubleshooting